-CCQM-K157 Thickness measurement of HfO2 Films, Launched
+CCQM-K157 Thickness measurement of HfO2 Films

 The measurement of the amount of material in a thin film at the surface of a substrate is a core competence for members of SAWG.
 The first key comparison of SAWG, K-32, used the amount of silicon oxide on silicon as the measurand.
-In P190, and the recently launched K-157 this core competence is revisited to establish traceability and uncertainty in the measurement of the amount of material in oxide films at semiconductor surfaces.
+In K-157 this core competence is revisited to establish traceability and uncertainty in the measurement of the amount of material in hafnium oxide films on silicon.
 A critical feature of these studies is that there are no common elements between the substrate and the thin film, and this provides some additional complexity which has stimulated useful discussions within SAWG.
-The outcome of these discussions will enable NMIs and DIs to strengthen the metrological basis of their measurements and claim CMCs relevant to their stakeholders.
+The outcome of these discussions has enabled NMIs and DIs to strengthen the metrological basis of their measurements and claim CMCs relevant to their stakeholders.
+The final report was published in 2023 and two CMCs were claimed in 2024.